hikeventures/hikeventures.github.io/_posts/best/2015-05-06-Best-satellite-messenger-locator-beacons.markdown

 My personal preference goes towards the <a href="http://amzn.to/2jM4Pet" target="_blank" rel="nofollow">Garmin InReach Explorer+</a> as it has also messenger function.

 If I would not need the messenger and tracking function then I would probably get the <a href="http://amzn.to/2e39b0g" target="_blank" rel="nofollow">ACR ResQlink+ 406</a>.

+---

+I hope this blog post was helpful to find the best stallite messenger for you.